 Couchbase SDKs, sometimes also referred to as client libraries, are the language-specific SDKs provided by Couchbase and third-party providers and that are installed on your web application server.
 A Couchbase SDK is responsible for communicating with the Couchbase Server and provides language-specific interfaces your web application can use to perform database operations.

-All Couchbase SDKs automatically read and write data at the right node in a cluster.
+All Couchbase SDKs automatically read and write data to the right node in a cluster.
 If database topology changes, the SDK responds automatically and correctly distribute read/write requests to the right cluster nodes.
-Similarly, if Couchbase Server experiences failover, SDKs will automatically direct requests to still-functioning nodes.
-SDKs are able to determine the locations of information/data, the status of nodes, and the status of the cluster using a REST API for administration.
-For more information about the REST API for Administration, see Couchbase Server 1.8 Manual, REST API for Administration .
+Similarly, if your cluster experiences server failure, SDKs will automatically direct requests to still-functioning nodes.
+SDKs are able to determine the locations of information, the status of nodes, and the status of the cluster using a REST API for administration.
+For more information about the REST API for Administration, see Couchbase Server 2.0 Manual, REST API for Administration .

 The following shows a single web application server, the Couchbase SDK, and a Couchbase Server cluster.
 In real deployments, multiple web application servers can communicate via a Couchbase SDK to a cluster.